-A familiarity threat occurs when, by virtue of a close relationship with a Restricted Entity, or its Directors, UNGC Communication on progress 2009 - 2010

-Officers, or employees, the Firm or a member of the engagement team becomes too sympathetic to the entity's interests or to the interests of its Directors, Officers or employees.

-An intimidation threat occurs when a member of the engagement team may be deterred from acting objectively and exercising professional scepticism by threats, actual or perceived, from the Directors, Officers or employees of a Restricted Entity.
+A familiarity threat occurs when, by virtue of a close relationship with a Restricted Entity, or its Directors, Officers, or employees, the Firm or a member of the engagement team becomes too sympathetic to the entity's interests or to the interests of its Directors, Officers or employees.
+An intimidation threat occurs when a member of the engagement team may be deterred from acting objectively and exercising professional skepticism by threats, actual or perceived, from the Directors, Officers or employees of a Restricted Entity.